-BRIVIACT® is a registered trademark of the UCB Group of Companies. ©2021, UCB, Inc., Smyrna, GA 30080 All rights reserved.
+BRIVIACT® is a registered trademark of the UCB Group of Companies. ©2022, UCB, Inc., Smyrna, GA 30080 All rights reserved.

+MEDICATION GUIDE BRIVIACT® (briv ee akt) CV

+(brivaracetam)

-MEDICATION GUIDE BRIVIACT® (briv ee akt) CV (brivaracetam) tablets, oral solution, and injection for intravenous use What is the most important information I should know about BRIVIACT?
+tablets, oral solution, and injection for intravenous use

+What is the most important information I should know about BRIVIACT?

 BRIVIACT is a federally controlled substance (CV) because it can be abused or lead to dependence.
 Keep BRIVIACT in a safe place to prevent misuse and abuse.
 Selling or giving away BRIVIACT may harm others and is against the law.

 Like other antiepileptic drugs, BRIVIACT may cause suicidal thoughts or actions in a very small number of people, about 1 in 500 people taking it.

-Call a healthcare provider right away if you have any of these symptoms, especially if they are new, worse, or worry you: thoughts about suicide or dying attempts to commit suicide • new or worse depression new or worse anxiety · feeling agitated or restless panic attacks trouble sleeping (insomnia) new or worse irritability • acting on dangerous impulses • acting aggressive, feeling angry, or being violent • an extreme increase in activity and talking (mania) • other unusual changes in behavior or mood Suicidal thoughts or actions can be caused by things other than medicines.
+Call a healthcare provider right away if you have any of these symptoms, especially if they are new, worse, or worry you:

+- · thoughts about suicide or dying

+- new or worse depression

+- feeling agitated or restless

+- trouble sleeping (insomnia)

+- acting aggressive, feeling angry, or being violent

+- an extreme increase in activity and talking (mania)

+- attempts to commit suicide

+- new or worse anxiety

+- panic attacks

+- new or worse irritability

+- · acting on dangerous impulses

+- other unusual changes in behavior or mood

+Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.

 How can I watch for early symptoms of suicidal thoughts and actions?

-Pay attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
-Keep all follow-up visits with your healthcare provider as scheduled.
+- Pay attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings. - Keep all follow-up visits with your healthcare provider as scheduled.

 Call your healthcare provider between visits as needed, especially if you are worried about symptoms.

 Do not stop BRIVIACT without first talking to a healthcare provider.

-Stopping BRIVIACT suddenly can cause serious problems.
-Stopping a seizure medicine suddenly can cause seizures that will not stop (status epilepticus). • What is BRIVIACT?
-BRIVIACT is a prescription medicine used to treat partial-onset seizures in people 4 years of age and older.
-It is not known if BRIVIACT injection is safe for use in children.
-Children 4 years of age and older should only take BRIVIACT by mouth. • BRIVIACT injection is only for use in people 16 years of age and older and may be given in the vein (intravenously) • when BRIVIACT is not able to be taken by mouth.
-It is not known if BRIVIACT is safe and effective in children younger than 4 years of age.
+- Stopping BRIVIACT suddenly can cause serious problems. - Stopping a seizure medicine suddenly can cause seizures that will not stop (status epilepticus).

+What is BRIVIACT?

+BRIVIACT is a prescription medicine used to treat partial-onset seizures in people 1 month of age and older.
+It is not known if BRIVIACT is safe and effective in children younger than 1 month of age.

 Who should not take BRIVIACT?

-Do not take BRIVIACT if you are allergic to brivaracetam or any of the inactive ingredients in BRIVIACT.
+Do not take BRIVIACT if you are allergic to brivaracetam or any of the ingredients in BRIVIACT.
 See the end of this Medication Guide for a complete list of ingredients in BRIVIACT.

 What should I tell my healthcare provider before starting BRIVIACT?
-Before taking BRIVIACT, tell your healthcare provider about all of your medical conditions, including if you: have or had depression, mood problems, or suicidal thoughts or behavior. • have liver problems. • have abused or been dependent on prescription medicines, street drugs, or alcohol. .

-- are pregnant or plan to become pregnant.
+Before taking BRIVIACT, tell your healthcare provider about all of your medical conditions, including if you:

+- have or had depression, mood problems, or suicidal thoughts or behavior. - have liver problems. - have abused or been dependent on prescription medicines, street drugs, or alcohol. - are pregnant or plan to become pregnant.
 It is not known if BRIVIACT will harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while taking BRIVIACT.
 You and your healthcare provider will have to decide if you should take BRIVIACT while you are pregnant.
 If you become pregnant while taking BRIVIACT, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can enroll in this registry by calling 1-888-233-2334.
 The purpose of this registry is to collect information about the safety of BRIVIACT and other antiepileptic medicines during pregnancy. - are breastfeeding or plan to breastfeed.
 It is not known if BRIVIACT passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take BRIVIACT.